Given a precious pool called tank and a secondary pool called sink:

 To reduce downtime as much as possible, we'll use the following workflow:

-permissions the VM to prevent further writes.
-(At Bell Tower, we also unmount the VM.)host2
+host1 to host2.host1.readonly permissions the VM to prevent further writes.
+(At Bell Tower, we also unmount the VM.)host2host2.For simplicity, we will assume you are running as an account with full sudo privileges and will run vm and zfs commands as root.

 sudo -u twin zelta sync -S ssd1/vm/win11.belltower.atlantis2 host2:ssd2/vm/win11.belltower.atlantis2